QuestionEconomics.com

 Economic Objectives: Explain what policies are required for better goods distribution.
 Better income/wealth distribution WITHOUT need to increase GDP.
 Why wealth disparity is so high.

-The assumption of this site is that the most important task of a well working economy is that it successfully and effectively transfers economic goods and services from producers of such goods to consumers who wish to use those goods and services.
-This differs from the common view that the most important macroeconomic objective is to maximize economic GDP, without consideration for how goods/services are distributed.
+The assumption of this site is that the most important task of a well working economy is to successfully and effectively transfer economic goods and services from producers of such goods to consumers who wish to use those goods and services.
+This differs from the common economic view that the most important macroeconomic objective is to maximize economic GDP, without consideration for whether goods/services are well distributed to those who need them.
+I believe this in part explains the huge economic wealth disparity in the US.

-This vital relationship unfortunately is not the central concern of current (Samuelson) macroeconomics.
-In the math of standard macro the total money for goods/services that has actually been sold in one period is equated to the amount actually purchased during that period.
+This vital relationship is unfortunately not the central concern of current (Keynesian/Samuelson) macroeconomics.
+In the math of standard macro the total money for goods/services that has been sold in one period is equated to the amount actually purchased during that period.
 (Sometimes referred to as the Keynesian cross).
-Standard macro usually assumes that the desirable economic goal is to maximize production of goods/services—and trusts that unspecified “market forces” will be sufficient to supply all the money that is needed to purchase them.
-This new macroeconomics does not assume that there will be automatically enough money.
-It considers that an equally important macroeconomic objective is to make clearly visible whether there is, or is not a sufficient amount of income, or savings, (or credit) available from consumers who wish to purchase this production output without excess that could cause inflation.
-This is obviously necessary to maximize efficient distribution of goods/services and optimize GDP.
-It also would likely provide better income/wealth distribution compared to poor experience in recent economic past, especially since the 1980’s.
+Standard macro usually assumes that the desirable economic goal is to maximize production of goods/services—and trusts that unspecified “market forces” will be sufficient to supply all necessary money to those who want to purchase available goods/services.

-The new macroeconomics explains how the desirable “trade balance” number is determined, which is dependent on proper economic policy design, which for example includes considering the consequences of these economic policies: (1) how much taxes are imposed and from whom they are taken, (2) amount and distribution of government transfer payments (3) setting appropriate minimum wages and (4) proper amount of deficit government spending, plus other policies that are described in section 5 of the essay below.
+The desirable “trade balance” number is dependent on proper economic policy design, which for example includes considering the consequences of these economic policies: (1) how much taxes are imposed and from whom they are taken, (2) amount and distribution of government transfer payments (3) setting appropriate minimum wages and (4) proper amount of deficit government spending, plus other policies that are described in section 5 of the essay.

 To be clear: I do have a lot of respect for both Paul Samuelson, and J.M.
 Keynes who attempted to design the present macro economics so it would explain the 1930’s depression.– Both were trying to understand and help make economics work better.
 I just think they started slightly on the wrong foot.
 Samuelson’s very popular economics text book started the ball rolling in1948, and once started, it was hard to slow down and take a more critical look.